supertuxkart/dependencies/README.md

-dependencies
+Dependencies
 ============

-The dependency package for various platforms
+The dependency package for various platforms:

+windows: for Visual Studio